Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot/select.typ

   - Intake - The consideration and quality of the intake.
   - Clamp Ability - How well the clamp functions in consideration to the rest of the robot.
   - Wall Stake Possibility - Is it possible to score on the wall stake with the design.
-  - Climb Ability  - How efficient the climb is and
+  - Climb Ability  - How efficient the climb is.
 ]

 #double-decision-matrix(